SenteraLLC/ulabel/api_spec.md

 ### `initial_line_size`

 The line width with which new annotations are drawn initially.
 Units are pixels in the underlying image.
+When this value is not included, the default value of `4` is used and scaled by the current zoom value when a new annotation is drawn.
+When an `initial_line_size` is included, it is used as the line width for new annotations regardless of the current zoom value.

 ### `instructions_url`